-There are many times when an organisation will have to take into account any ramifications regarding taxation associated with revenue generation.
-The laws here can be quite muddled, and these will depend upon various factors.
+There are many times when an organisation will have to take into account any ramifications in terms of taxation associated with revenue generation.
+The laws here can be quite muddled and these will depend upon various factors.
 One error during this process can lead to costly penalties in the future (and a potentially damaged reputation if such mistakes go public).
-The PCO is an expert in this field and also often works together with local consultants.
+The PCO is an expert within this field and also often works together with local consultants.
 Thus, the organisation can rest assured that they are following all applicable rules and regulations.

 If you wish to receive additional information about Congrex Switzerland, please feel free to contact us.